elestio-examples/typebot/README.md

     https://docs.elest.io/books/security/page/custom-domain-and-automated-encryption-ssltls

 ***Step2:*** Update the environment variables to reflect your custom domain Open Elestio dashboard > Service overview > Click on the Update CONFIG button > Env tab there edit 'NEXTAUTH_URL', 'NEXT_PUBLIC_VIEWER_URL' & 'MINIO_ENDPOINT' with your real domain and click the button 'Update & Restart'.

+# Custom Configuration

+Adding keys for third-party integration like Giphy, Unsplash and others.

+Get your API keys from service providers like Giphy.
+To get your API key, register an account at developers.giphy.com.

+Now open Elestio dashboard > Service overview > Click on the Update CONFIG button > Docker compose tab there add -NEXT_PUBLIC_GIPHY_API_KEY=YOUR_GIPHY_KEY inside both builder and viewer container and click the button 'Update & Restart'

+You may use the same procedure for additional resources, such as Unsplash, and follow the same steps to add NEXT_PUBLIC_UNSPLASH_ACCESS_KEY.